School Policies 2023-2024

 AGREEMENT AND RELEASE OF LIABILITY

 - All prospective students of any age are welcome to drop in for a complimentary class.
-Please email in advance email@example.com to
+Please complete the registration form and indicate that it is a trial class.

-- DCC’s yearly registration fee is $30.00/Family and is due at the time of Client’s first
+- Our yearly registration fee of $50/Family is due at the time of registration and is non-refundable.

 Liability Release.
 Client understands that there are risks of physical injury associated with, arising out of and inherent to the activity of dance.
 In recognition of this acknowledged risk of injury, Client knowingly and voluntarily waives all right and/ or causes of action of any kind, including any and all claims of negligence arising as a result of such activity from which liability could accrue to Dance Conservatory of Charleston, its officers, agents, employees, instructors, subsidiaries, parent corporations, and all affiliated entities (hereinafter collectively referred to as “DCC”).